blrzsvrzs/nucleolus/README.md

 ```
 If we save this in "sol.txt" we can verify the solution using one of the verification algorithms.

-However if we were to find the nucleolus of a 15-player type 2 game using seed 480453, without displaying information but with limiting memory usage we should change input.txt to
+However if we were to find the nucleolus of a 15-player type 2 game using seed 480453, without displaying information but with limiting memory usage and without linear speed-up we should change input.txt to
 ```
 15
 2
 480453
 0
+1
 1
 ```